-There are three components to your grade.
+There are two components to your grade.

 |The largest component of your grade will be the quality of your final portfolio.
 All of the smaller assignments along the way are designed to scaffold your development of a portfolio that demonstrates your accomplishments and communicates to an authentic audience.
 Your portfolio will be evaluated based on completeness (e.g., major components such as coursework page, synthesis paper, etc. are complete and meet the requirements given in the assignments), quality of writing, and quality of web design.
 These elements will be graded at the end of the semester, giving you the freedom to post “work in progress” along the way and get helpful feedback from your classmates and from us.
 (This component will be 70% of your final grade.
 This means that doing a great portfolio alone is not enough to pass the course.
 Responsible and timely participation in this community of learners is also a requirement.)|

 We realize, however, that circumstances arise from time to time that may require to you need extra time for an assignment.
 That is okay, so long as you contact us *before* the due date, to make a suitable alternate schedule that fits the circumstances.
-It’s also a good idea to let your Study Buddy know about such situations.
-Please note that work delivered after the deadline without prior contact with us about the situation will result in no points.

 Final grades are assigned in the course according to the following: